Soham360/csp-fastpages/_pages/typinggame.md

                 'Authorization': 'Bearer my-token',
             },
         };
-        // URL for Create API
-        // Fetch API call to the database to create a new review fetch(create_fetch, requestOptions)
+        // Fetch API call to the database to create a new database entry fetch(create_fetch, requestOptions)
         .then(response => {
             // trap error response from Web API